top of page

 Choose nutrient-rich foods.

-Now let's talk about food.
 When you're battling the flu, eating may be the last thing on your mind.
-But fueling your body with nutritious foods can help support your immune system and aid in recovery.
-Here is what to eat when you have the flu:
+But fueling your body with nutritious foods can help support your immune system and help your recovery.
+The key is to eat foods that are gentle on your stomach but still provide essential nutrients, such as:

-• Fruits and vegetables: Opt for easy-to-digest fruits like bananas, applesauce and melons.
-Cooked vegetables like carrots, sweet potatoes and spinach are also gently on the stomach and rich in essential nutrients.
+• Boiled or steamed vegetables: Softened vegetables like carrots, sweet potatoes and spinach are gentle on the stomach and rich in essential nutrients.

 • Whole grains: Choose whole grains like brown rice, oatmeal or whole wheat toast to provide sustained energy and fiber.